Catholic Social Teaching

 Catholic Social Teaching is a central and essential element of our Catholic faith.
-As Catholics, we believe that human life and human dignity are inherently sacred.
+As Catholics, our teachings are drawn from the words of Jesus Christ and the Holy Scriptures and because of that we believe that human life and human dignity are inherently sacred.
 As such, we have an enduring duty of commitment to the poor and to the most vulnerable.

 Catholic Social Teaching is the way we, as Catholics, live out God’s greatest commandment – to love one another.